 In this article, we will present three simple tricks which required minimal work and helped us to increase conversions on our landing page to the registration step by over 100%.
 That’s right, with just three changes and less than two hours of work — in the same amount of time you spend swiping your Tinder account — you can implement these tips.

-There are countless things that you could be focusing on when it comes to optimizing your website funnel for better performance in conversions, increasing the flow for any level of the funnel as presented on the graphics above.
+There are countless things that you could be focusing on when it comes to optimizing your website funnel for better performance in conversions, such as increasing product adoption.
 To make the most efficient decisions, you should focus on the website part above the fold, particularly on the main headline and the graphics that user see with no or minimal scrolling.

 The following tricks can be adapted to your needs — whether it’s a single product, an e-commerce store, or a service website.
 Your business will thank you!

 Here is how the first version of Nightwatch’s landing page looked:

 Now, look at the funnel conversion in Mixpanel, the tool we use for tracking: